shradhaebi/ensembl-static/bacteria/about.md

 ## Ensembl Bacteria

 Ensembl Bacteria is a browser for bacterial and archaeal genomes.
-These are taken from the databases of the [International Nucleotide Sequence Database Collaboration](http://www.insdc.org/), the European Nucleotide Archive at the EBI, GenBank at the NCBI, and the DNA Database of Japan).
+The assemblies for these are taken from the databases of the [International Nucleotide Sequence Database Collaboration](http://www.insdc.org/), the European Nucleotide Archive at the EBI, GenBank at the NCBI, and the DNA Database of Japan).

 ### Data access